e2thex/whatsnext/docs/user-stories/item-edit.md

 9. Users should receive feedback (e.g., a success message) when changes are saved successfully.
 10. The editing functionality should work seamlessly in both mobile and desktop views.
 11. Users can type "@" while editing to see a dropdown of available tasks and add them as dependencies in the format `@[TASK TITLE](#TASK_ID)`.
+12. The editing interface will have subtasks as a list , new subitems can be added, subitems titles can be edited and subitems can be reorder or deleted

 ## Non-Functional Requirements